dmitribodiu/90-days-challenge/architecture.md

 will provide the feature and much more.
 This will make your design solid.

 ## Handling change
-Your software system must respond to changes in the requirements and resond to them fast.
+Your software system must respond to changes in the requirements and respond to them fast.

-The trick to addressing change is not to fight it, postpone it, or punt it altogether.
+The trick to addressing change is not to fight it, postpone it, or put it altogether.
 The trick is `containerizing its effects`  (volatility based decomosition to the resque)

 # ■ System design example
-## System overview
-TradeMe is a system for matching tradesmen(self-employed people) to contractors and projects.
-The contractors need tradesmen on an ad hoc basis.
-The TradeMe system allows tradesmen to sign up, list their skills, their general geographic area of availability, and the rate they expect.

-1. Legacy system
-    Lack of separation between UI and business logic prevents updating the applications to modern user experience.
-The legacy system was never designed with security in mind.
-For that matter, it was never designed at all, but rather grew organically.

-2. Use cases
-    1. Core use case
-        The essence of the system is not to add a tradesman or contractor, to create a project, or to pay a tradesman.
-Instead, the system’s raison d’être is given in the opening one-sentence definition:
-        "TradeMe is a system for matching tradesmen to contractors and projects"

-        Even though for design validation you need to support just the core use cases, that does not mean you should ignore the other use cases

-    2. Simplifying the use cases
-        Customers rarely ever present the requirements in a useful format, let alone in a way that is conducive to good design.
-You must always transform, clarify, and consolidate the raw data.

-        You transform the raw use case by subdividing the activity diagram into areas of interactions using "swimlines".

 ## Business alignment
 architecture does not exist for its own sake.
 The architecture (and the system) must serve the business.